Caleb & Brown

 How can I send Bitcoin?

 Sending and receiving Bitcoin is a straightforward process, requiring only a Bitcoin address and the amount to send in order to carry this out.
 A Bitcoin address is an alphanumeric string and can also be displayed in a QR code format.
-Most wallets allow you to toggle between either sending a Bitcoin amount or a fiat value equivalent of Bitcoin should this be more apt.
+Most wallets allow you to toggle between either sending a unit-Bitcoin amount or a fiat value equivalent of Bitcoin should this be more apt.

 How can I store my Bitcoin?